Artifactory Authentication

 - Self-signed certificates

-- Internal PKI services (e.g., Microsoft CA)
+- Internal PKI services (for example, Microsoft CA)

 - Private Certificate Authorities